filecoin-project/specs/actors.md

 	Miners AddressSet

 	// TODO: Determine correct unit of measure.
 Could be denominated in the
-	// smallest sector size supported by the network.
+	// smallest sector size for which verifying keys have been published.
 	TotalStorage BytesAmount
 }
 ```